zigbeer/zcl-packet/README.md

 <a name="API_frame"></a>
 ### .frame(frameCntl, manufCode, seqNum, cmd, zclPayload[, clusterId])

 Generate the raw packet of a ZCL command.
-Please see [_Section 2.3.1 General ZCL Frame Format_ in spec. for more information_](http://www.zigbee.org/download/standards-zigbee-cluster-library/).
+Please see [_Section 2.3.1 General ZCL Frame Format_](http://www.zigbee.org/download/standards-zigbee-cluster-library/) in specification for more information.

 **Arguments:**